-Within four years, my last collection account would fall off my credit report, and I would finally have excellent credit!
+My last collection account would fall off my credit report within four years, and I would finally have excellent credit!

-I came up with a plan to either establish new credit or get an increase in my existing credit limit, every six months.
+I came up with a plan to either establish new credit or increase my existing credit limit every six months.

 Instead of paying my credit card balances once per month, I paid them twice per month.

-If I had only paid my balances in full once per month, it’s highly unlikely that I would’ve been approved for new credit every six months, due to insufficient positive payment history.
+If I had only paid my balances in full once per month, it’s doubtful that I would’ve been approved for new credit every six months due to insufficient positive payment history.